 A parent’s guide to assessment

-The National Curriculum has changed.
-It has more content, and is pitched at a higher level.
+The National Curriculum has more content, and is pitched at a higher level.
 It now gives Age Related Expectations for each year group.
 The Government want all schools to develop their own tracking methods to record attainment and progress using the new Age Related Expectations.
 The old ‘levels’ will no longer be used.
 Bands will re-place levels to reference attainment.
 The Bands relate to each year group.
 Here are the new ‘bands’ we will be working with:

 Each Band determines where the child is working in relation to the work that has been taught in lessons.
 The bands are: Below, Just Below, On Track and Greater Depth.
 In each assessment week that takes place (3 per year) a triangulation of testing, teacher knowledge and work in books will determine where the children are currently at in relation to what has been taught.
 A new attainment level will be written (e.g. Y6 On Track).
 Not all children will start at Below for the beginning of the year, it will depend on individual children and their needs.
 Each child will still have their own starting point as they progress through the school.